Breach of Contract Attorney Florida

 Breach disputes frequently arise in the employment context.
 Cadogan Law counsels employees, executives, and employers statewide.

-Employees and executives
+Employees and Executives

 We assess unpaid bonuses or commissions, early termination without contractual cause, severance owed under written agreements, and restrictions that limit your ability to work.
 When appropriate, we negotiate exit packages that protect compensation and reputation while avoiding unnecessary litigation.